briandrum/codes.forchagrin.com/_chapters/chapter-1337-moving-of-buildings.md

 ## 1337.06   Inspection of building and equipment

-The C.A.O. or his agent shall inspect the building and the applicant’s equipment to determine whether the standards for issuance of a permit are met.
+The C.A.O. or his agent shall inspect the building and the applicant's equipment to determine whether the standards for issuance of a permit are met.
 (Ord.
 1988-26.
 Passed 4-11-88.)